 History, Culture & Art

-Perched upon a hilltop, creating a striking skyline that has become iconic to Ibiza is the ancient walled fortress of Dalt Vila.
+Perched upon a hilltop is the ancient walled fortress of Dalt Vila – one of the most iconic skylines in Ibiza.
 The UNESCO World Heritage site is a treasure trove of cobbled streets and stunning examples of medieval architecture.

 As well as the Cathedral and Castle, you can discover treasures in the renown Archaeological Museum.
 For those with a love of the arts, the Museum of Contemporary Art showcases artwork from both local and international artists.